 Setting the scene:

-The apocryphal Place of Last Resort sign at the Aireys shops has most likely faded from our conscious attention; the same is probably true, for all people, for all the similar signs in all the other towns in all Victoria.
-Yet such signs should be impossible to ignore.
-They should be everywhere.
-In every aspect of our lives.
-For the reality is that we now inhabit a Planet in The Era of Last Resort.
-Planetary ‘last resort’ signals everywhere – when we allow ourselves to see them.
+Such signs should be impossible to ignore.
+They should be everywhere, not just for fire but for every aspect of our existence.
+The reality is that we now inhabit a Planet in The Era of Last Resort.
+Planetary ‘last resort’ signals everywhere, when we allow ourselves to see them.
 Every day brings new data on climate and biodiversity breakdown, on the disruption of land and ocean systems, on the contamination of the eco-commons that used to sustain us all with clean air, water and food.

 Ignoring all those last-resort signals takes increasing emotional effort; it requires us to engage in various forms of focus-distraction.
 Often, I suspect, it means we adopt some form of guilty ‘prayer’, that the big disaster won’t happen to us, or at least not in our lifetime.
 The emotional energy required for such ’blanking out’ is taking its toll, showing up everywhere in growing levels of deep eco-anxiety.

 One way or another, in the ‘triple bottom line” version of sustainability, the ‘environmental’ and ‘social’ dimensions usually end up being subservient to the ‘economic’.
-Inevitably the very idea of sustainability has been hollowed out to something akin to slowing down deterioration, leaving the bill for repairing broken natural systems (if that is even possible) to future generations.
+Inevitably the very idea of sustainability is being hollowed out to something akin to slowing down deterioration, leaving the bill for repairing – regenerating – broken natural systems (if that is even possible) to future generations.

-It is in this context that the Regenerative Transformation Lab at RMIT (RTL) which I co-lead with colleague Prof Michael Trudgeon, has recently turned its attention to the future for the old Alcoa mine and power plant, right next to the town of Anglesea.
+It is in this context that the Regenerative Transformation Lab at RMIT (which I co-lead with colleague Prof Michael Trudgeon) has recently turned its attention to the future for the old Alcoa mine and power plant, right next to the town of Anglesea.
 Rethinking the use of that site as a focus for nature restoration, for systems repair and climate and biodiversity resilience, accords with a new high-level research theme on regenerative futures adopted by RMIT University.

 As this process has unfolded, I have frequently found myself thinking of it as creating a Place of First Resort – a site for engagement with, and immersion in, the life-affirming project of the restoration of planetary systems.